boomwooq/emotionaltype/readme.md

   cu2qu.ufo.IncompatibleGlyphsError: 'u'
   ```

-   while generating variable fonts.
-It is because my font contains different curve segments from a straight line to curve.

-  ​

-  To solve the problem, I have to change zero-length controls point (straight line) to co-linear controls point.
+  Later, I fould that because I bring in more curved segments and total number of points increases throughout the different masters.
+To solve the problem, I have to change from zero-length control points (straight line) to co-linear control points.

   ![image of point](https://github.com/boomwooq/emotionaltype/blob/master/screenshot/colinearcontrolpoint-01.png)

+  Thanks to Erik van Blokland for responding my email with the clear and helpful explanation.

   ​

-## Build with ##
+## Built with ##

 * [Robofont](http://doc.robofont.com)
 * [Superpolator](http://superpolator.com)